 How do I tell if my house has the correct earthing and bonding?

-Unfortunately simply checking that the earthing and bonding is not enough.
-Only trained electrical installer can verify if the earthing and bonding is correct.
-This is because they will need to ensure the followjg three things:
+Generally, only trained electrical installer can verify if the earthing and bonding is correct.
+This is because they will need to ensure the following three things:

 - That the earthing and bonding is actually there